 What we can learn from this is, if you do eat fish, you are better off eating smaller fish.
 A great place to find the right type of fish would be the Environmental Working Groups seafood guide.
 On the ewg.org website, you simply fill out your weight, age, gender and whether you have heart disease or not, and the website will recommend the appropriate type(s) of fish for you.
 Three ounces of fish, up to three times a week, is what is recommended.

 While most of us would agree we consume too much sugar, we just don’t do it.
 So it might be interesting to know that the people who end up living the longest consume only about 20% of what the average American adult consumes.
 This amount of sugar intake is in line with recommendations from the American Heart Association.
 This is not to say that they shun all sugary foods all the time.
 Nothing of the sort.
 They do consume sugar, but more as a treat than out of habit.

 The basic point we’re trying to make here is that eating more whole, unprocessed foods is a better overall option to maintain your health.
 The longevity of the Blue Zone area residents attests to that.

 Abstain From Overeating

 Blue Zone residents tend to stop eating once they are 80% full.
-These people also tend to abstain from fast-food outlets, focusing mostly on home cooked meals instead.
+These people also tend to abstain from fast-food outlets, focusing mostly on home-cooked meals instead.
 An important side note is that breakfast, for most anyway, tends to be the largest meal of the day.
-Dinner however, contrary to the general rule, tends to be the smallest meal of the day.
+Dinner, however, contrary to the general rule, tends to be the smallest meal of the day.

 Eating most of your daily food intake in the morning, when you are most active, may also help you lose a little weight.
-A typical breakfast might be like a scramble made with veggies, beans, and avocado, with a side of fresh fruit, and then a lighter dinner, like a salad dressed with an extra virgin olive oil vinaigrette and cup of lentil soup.
+A typical breakfast might be like a scramble made with veggies, beans, and avocado, with a side of fresh fruit, and then a lighter dinner, like a salad dressed with an extra virgin olive oil vinaigrette and a cup of lentil soup.